BioCompute Object: Implementations

 The simple R package biocompute can create, validate, and export BioCompute Objects.
 The Genomics Compliance Suite is a Shiny app that offers similar features to regular expressions found in all modern text editors.
 There are several internally developed open source software packages and web applications that implement the BioCompute specification, three of which have been deployed in a publicly accessible AWS EC2 cloud.
 These include an instance of the High-performance Integrated Virtual Environment, the BioCompute Portal (a form-based web application that can create and edit BioCompute Objects based on the IEEE-2791-2020 standard, and a BioCompute compliant instance of Galaxy.

+Some bioinformatics platforms have built-in support for Biocompute, which let a user automatically create a BCO from a workflow and edit the descriptive content.